-- Pencoed

-- Pontycymer

-- Porthcawl

-- Pyle

-- 5.2.81 The routes and proposals shown on the Active Travel Network MapsATNM are indicative alignments that may be subject to change as routes are further developed.
-Opportunities should be maximised to further improve upon these routes, providing walking connections which will allow integration between new developments and existing communities.

-- 5.2.82 Implementation of this policy will be facilitated through the development process.
+- Pencoed - Pontycymer - Porthcawl - Pyle - 5.2.80 The routes and proposals shown on the ATNM are indicative alignments that may be subject to change as routes are developed.
+Opportunities should be maximised to further improve upon these routes, providing connections which will allow integration between new developments and existing communities. - 5.2.81 Implementation of this policy will be facilitated through the development process.
 When considering development proposals, the design layout will be considered and priority will be given to the proposals that incorporate walking and cycling.
 A high quality design which makes a positive contribution to the distinctiveness of communities and places will be essential in ensuring walking and cycling is an attractive and popular option of travel.
 Developers should therefore ensure the key principles of design are employed to deliver active travel.
-Adherence to the Active Travel (Wales) Act 2013 Design Guidance

-and other relevant guidance can aids in the delivery of standards of good practice high quality infrastructure.

-5.2.83 Developments should also seek to enhance green infrastructure provision as part of active travel proposals, recognising the potential to combine natural planting, greenery and/or water systems to create attractive, green and safe routes for cyclists and pedestrians.
+Adherence to the Active Travel (Wales) Act 2013 Design Guidance and other relevant guidance aids the delivery of high quality infrastructure. - 5.2.82 Developments should also seek to enhance green infrastructure as part of active travel proposals, recognising the potential to combine natural planting, greenery and/or water systems to create attractive, green and safe routes for cyclists and pedestrians.
 The addition of green infrastructure to active travel routes can provide numerous benefits including flood mitigation, climate change adaptation, enhanced biodiversity, improved connectivity and positive wellbeing impacts.
-Accompanying new development with such routes will help to promote more active lifestyles, combat social isolation and provide close linkages to the key places (i.e. employment, education or recreation) that residents in the County Borough will likely access.
+Accompanying new development with such routes will help to promote more active lifestyles, combat social isolation and provide close linkages to the key places (i.e. employment, education or recreation) that residents in the County Borough will likely access. - 5.2.83 Consideration of active travel will be key during the master planning of strategic sites in the County Borough.
+PLA12 should be considered essential in the delivery of any strategic site or any proposal, ensuring that development is contributing to the promotion of a sustainable and healthy lifestyle.
+Provision of active travel and green infrastructure will be secured through planning conditions, planning obligations and Section 106 agreements.
+Implementation of this Policy will help tackle air borne pollution emitted from road traffic, contributing to the decarbonisation of the County Borough. - 5.2.84 Bridgend County Borough plays an important role in the development and economic growth of the South East Wales region.
+The Council is working alongside local authorities of the Cardiff Capital Region (CCR) to tackle issues such as worklessness and poor transportation links.
+The 'Cardiff Capital Region City Deal' aims to build on the region's sectoral strengths and will provide opportunities to tackle barriers to economic growth by: improving transport connectivity; increasing skill levels still further; supporting people into work; and giving businesses the support they need to innovate and grow.
+Key projects include the delivery of the South East Wales Metro and modernisation of the Valleys lines.